aaryan2134/Engineering-Resources/Dicee Challenge - Starting Files/README.md

   ## CS fundamentals

- - In this Project some CS Fundamental Concepts are used like variable , function ,If and else statement,And also basics Webdevelopment
+ - In this Project some CS Fundamental Concepts are used like [variable](https://www.w3schools.com/js/js_variables.asp) , function ,If and else statement .
-- In javascript's section a funtion is created in which  if-else statement is used for considering 3 consequences of the game result(Draw,P-1 won, P-1 won)
+- In javascript's section a funtion is created in which  if-else statement is used for considering 3 consequences of the game result (Draw,P-1 won, P-1 won)
  When anyone Click the "start" button(button tag is used inside html and call the function) it will call the function and in user side game result will be visible.

  ## Web development